 You would be amazed at how quickly a care package can get to them.
 (UPS is generally overnight from one Florida destination to another.)
 Depending on what is ailing them, even the simplest of care packages filled with soft tissues, lozenges, some Kind bars, Emergen-C, a few fun teas, Sudafed, Clorox wipes, cozy socks and maybe some homemade brownies can feel so good.
 I always send my daughter back to school with some frozen homemade chicken soup because I know at some point, she will need some.

 For those of you that think a little matzoh ball soup can cure anything, Chabad Jewish Student & Community Center has chicken soup for your ailing student.
 (You don’t have to be Jewish to order from here.)
-And if this is the route you want to take, many students love the chicken soup from Mi Apa Latin Café, Panera, Sweetberries and Crane Ramen (they deliver from 352delivery) Nationally, there is also GrandmasChickenSoup.com.
-They actually have complete meals as well as soup and other goodies.
+And if this is the route you want to take, many students love the chicken soup from Mi Apa Latin Café, Panera, Sweetberries and Crane Ramen (they deliver from 352delivery) Nationally, there is Spoonful of Comfort.
+They actually have other goodies.
 I hear that chicken soup can heal anything.

 If they are really too weak to shop for themselves there are a number of delivery companies that will bring them what they need too.
 Check out our blog on delivery companies.
 There are a few other companies that have pre-made “Get Well” baskets and packages as well.
 Etsy has some great get well soon care packages with lip balms, candles and herbal rubs, teas and more).

 Nothing cheers any college student up more than a handwritten letter from home so no matter what you send, put one of those in there too.
 I usually like to send it with a print out of our dog, because that always brings a smile to all our faces.

 Care packages when they are sick can make you both feel better, you may want to take a look at our Sick at School blog in case they need to be seen by a doctor or will be missing class and need to notify their professor.
 Hope they get well quickly.